 Critically Napoleon now found out the identity of the mystery formation, it was indeed D’Erlon, though he was not in the place he was expected to be but that hardly mattered now and the Old Garde and the reserve were ordered cavalry to the heights above Ligny in preparation for a final attack.
 Napoleon masterfully arranged his divisions so they would strike with maximum effect and hopefully isolate large chunks of the enemy that could be surrounded like at Jena.

-At 7:00 pm a massive Prussian offensive, consisting of the last of the infantry reserves pulled from the left, rolled into Vandamme’s corps, which bent under the strain and had to be propped up by the adroitly positioned battalions of the Young Garde, much ground was lost but the Prussians were contained.
+At 7:00 pm a massive Prussian offensive, consisting of the last of the left flank infantry reserves, rolled into Vandamme’s corps, which bent under the strain and had to be propped up by the adroitly positioned battalions of the Young Garde, much ground was lost but the Prussians were contained.

 For a moment the situation seemed critical, but then a message from Vandamme at St Amand brought welcome news, he had held the Prussian attack, and through his telescope Napoleon realised the Prussians had committed their last reserves.
-It was the decisive and psychological moment, 7:30 pm, the Prussian’s commanding position had been ultimately squandered, for most of their troops were now intermixed and committed holding the ruined villages while Napoleon now marshalled his reserves for the final push, brooding rain clouds were gathering overhead as if portending a cataclysm.
+It was the decisive and psychological moment.
+The watches of most officers read 7:30 pm, the Prussian’s commanding position had been ultimately squandered, for most of their troops were now intermixed, disordered and committed to holding the ruined villages while Napoleon now marshalled his reserves.
+As he did brooding rain clouds were gathering overhead as if portending a cataclysm.
 D’Erlon had disappeared but Napoleon merely thought he had decided to realign his advance to cut the Prussian retreat.
-Up at Brye the Prussian General staff received word from General Kraft, Ligny could not be held except by an extreme effort, the response was simple and grim, he and the remnants of Jagow’s Brigade must hold.
-The St Amand Salient was collapsing.
+Up at Brye the Prussian General staff received word from General Kraft, Ligny could not be held except by an extreme effort, the response was simple and grim, he and the remnants of Jagow’s Brigade must hold but the St Amand Salient was collapsing.

 “Are You not Prussians!”

-“It is with guns that war is made” Napoleon wrote, the syllables roll out from the pages of history like the grandiose discharge of heavy artillery.
+“It is with guns that war is made” Napoleon once wrote.
+The syllables roll out from the pages of history like the grandiose discharge of heavy artillery.
 Ordinance was the key, the Emperor had a modern commander’s obsession with laying down heavy suppressing fire from massed batteries.
-At 7:30 gallopers had raced to the waiting Imperial Guard.
+Just after 7:30 gallopers had raced to the waiting Imperial Garde.
 Bring up the artillery was the order.
-Sweating horse teams had instantly raced towards the burning roofs of Ligny, drivers and gunners bent low and clinging for dear life.
-The lathered animals swung around, limbers bouncing and skidding after them.
-Soon a line of 60 gleaming 12 pounders of the Guard and IV corps were trained on Ligny and pounded it to smaller pieces of rubble than before, the bombardment killing as many French as Prussians and was probably a merciful release to the wounded trapped in the burning wreckage.
+Sweating horse teams were urged towards the burning roofs of Ligny, drivers and gunners bent low and clinging for dear life.
+The lathered animals were swung around, limbers bouncing and skidding behind them.
+Soon a line of 60 gleaming 12 pounders of the Guard and IV corps were trained on Ligny and pounded it into even smaller pieces, the bombardment killing as many French as Prussians and was probably a merciful release to the wounded trapped in the burning wreckage.
 Yet it served the purpose.